Instructions for Authors

 Examples of endnotes:

-3. R. L. Stevenson, 81. (more than one Stevenson in the bibliography)
+3. R. L. Stevenson, 81.
+(More than one Stevenson in the bibliography, differentiated by first initials, not date or work title.)

 Both verso and recto are used when printed works and manuscripts are so numbered; for example: 18v; 18r–v; 18r–19v.
 Please note that r and v are superscripted.